 Now, decide on the leaf's preparation method, determining whether to use a whole leaf or half leaf for area and shape measurements [1-TXT].

 SCREEN: The decision-making process is shown on the software with the leaf image displayed, preparing for measurements.
-TXT: Ensure tooth measurements cover all preserved margins
+TXT: In this example it was decided a half leaf was most reliable for leaf area.

-Using a lasso tool, trace the margin of the leaf, including the petiole, if present, while avoiding damaged portions of the margin [1].
+Using a lasso tool, trace the margin of the leaf, including the petiole, if present.
+[1].
 Copy and paste the selected portion of the leaf onto an open area of the canvas, making two copies: one original and one as a backup to revert to if necessary [2].

 SCREEN: The margin of the leaf, including the petiole, is being traced.